openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     *   If you plan to use Heat with autoscaling, in addition to Ceilometer you need to add node with MongoDB role

-    This 3 roles are not necessary need to be on same node.
+    These 3 roles are not necessary need to be on the same node.
     You can place them on different nodes if needed.

     .. image:: images/contrail-roles.png
        :width: 80%

-    Sample node configuration is provided on picture below.
+    Sample node configuration is provided on a picture below.

     .. image:: images/node-roles.png
        :width: 80%